LAST UPDATED: 3/11/24 – White Sands Visitor Guide

 Alamogordo is approximately 16 miles Northeast and is the closest city to White Sands National Park.
 You will find hotels and restaurants in the city, making it a great place to unwind after a busy day exploring White Sands.

-If you are looking for some other activities in the area to supplement your trip, there are some other cool things to do and see in the Alamagordo area that are worth checking out.
+If you are looking for some other activities in the area to supplement your trip, there are some other cool things to do and see in the Alamogordo area that are worth checking out.
 We have included a list of some ideas for you below.

 - New Mexico Museum of Space History